StefanoPenazzi/chameleonQuant/src/main/java/data/source/external/database/README.md

 ```
 precision rfc3339
 ```
-Below an other example in which is used the database NASDAQ_ID and intraday points
+Below an example in which is used the database NASDAQ_ID and intraday points

 ```
 @Test